 Posts by Deirdre Hughes

-- Deirdre Hughes at Hot Stock Minute7 hrs ago
+- Deirdre Hughes at Hot Stock Minute24 days ago

 Argentina has until Wednesday to avoid its second default in 13 years.
 President Cristina Kirchner’s government and bondholders have been locked in a standoff that took the parties all the way to the U.S. Supreme Court.